 43. Europeans seem to be willing

 a.
 Committed themselves to reduce GHG emissions and put themselves at a competitive disadvantage with respect to U.S. which refuses to control own emissions

 i.
-U.S. EPA has proposed and is instituting regulations for Greenhouse Gases from power plants and refineries (Congress is fighting this)
+U.S. EPA has proposed and is instituting regulations on greenhouse gases emissions from power plants and refineries

 b.
 Adopted important environmental laws

 i.
 Germany’s take back law: Law requiring manufacturers to be responsible for products through entire life cycle (take them back when consumers done with them)

 ii.
 London’s congestion pricing system reduced traffic and air pollution